-I see psychotherapy as an opportunity to build understanding of the experiences we have had throughout our lives that contributed to the current narratives we hold about ourselves.
+Psychotherapy is an opportunity to build an understanding of the experiences we have had throughout our lives that contributed to the current narratives we hold about ourselves.
 These narratives not only can get in the way of personal growth and relationships, it can also impact our mental health in various ways and in turn lead to unhelpful patterns of behaviours and a sense of being stuck.
 I recognise that the struggles of an individual need to be explored within the context of both family and past experiences as well as within the wider societal environment that they are living in.
 Factors such as, religion, race, culture, gender, sexual orientation, social and economic status, family values/beliefs, peer groups, neurodiversity, disability etc, all can have an impact upon the mental health and family relationships.
-As can the way in which we were parented affect how we see ourselves and influence our own attitudes to child rearing and relationships in general.
+The way we were parented, the examples we were set, equally shape our perception of ourselves and might influence our own attitudes towards child rearing and relationships in general.

 I try to create an environment that optimises the chance for clients to feel safe enough to meaningfully explore their experiences, dilemmas and struggles.
-This approach builds on the existing strengths of individuals through developing better self-reflexivity and recognising patterns of unhealthy behaviour that can become repetitive, with an aim to help them to find new ways of feeling, living and relating to others in ways that make sense to them and develop more autonomy in their life.
+This approach builds on the existing strengths of individuals through developing better self-awareness, self-reflexivity and recognising patterns of unhealthy behaviours that can become repetitive, with an aim to help them to find new ways of living and relating to others in ways that make sense to them and to develop more autonomy in their life.

 I work collaboratively with individuals, couples and families.
 I believe in being open about my own thinking and sharing my perspectives and expertise as appropriate.
 I try to do this in a way that encourages a thoughtful dialogue, that is experienced as helpful, leads to fresh insights and perspectives.
 I am sensitive about managing this respectfully and rely on my authenticity and my deep theoretical knowledge in my practice.